Itsu: Outlets and expansion

 In June 2018, the company opened a branch in Midtown Manhattan, New York City, US.
 In February 2023 itsu's Web site listed Brussels and Paris as the only non-UK locations; the US Web page was dead.

 itsu [grocery]

 In March 2012, Metcalfe's Food Company, run by Robert Jakobi, launched the itsu brand into retail under the name itsu [grocery].

 Partnerships

 In January 2014, itsu became the official partner of the Volleyball England Beach Tour, but was not listed on the UKBT Web site as of 2021.

+Operations and management

+Itsu operates a mix of company-owned and franchised restaurants, with around 80 UK sites reported in 2024 and plans announced to double the estate over time.
+International locations include Brussels Airportand Paris run with franchise partners.
+The group uses digital ordering kiosks and has trialled greater automation, re-introducing additional staffed tills in 2025 to balance throughput and service.